apache/druid-website-src/druid-powered.md

 * [Community Spotlight: staying true to open-source roots at Avesta](https://imply.io/post/community-spotlight-staying-true-to-open-source-roots-at-avesta) (Dharam Gajera,Peter Marshall, Jelena Zanko), *Imply Blog*, 25 May 2021.

-## Bannerflow

-[Bannerflow](https://www.bannerflow.com) is the leading display ad production platform.
-We use Druid to power our customer facing analytics system and for internal reporting, monitoring and ad-hoc data exploration.

 ## BIGO

 BIGO selects Druid as an OLAP engine to analyze app(Like, Bigolive, IMO, etc.) data in bigdata team.
 Typical analysis in Druid includes apm, A/B testing, push, funnel model, etc. Besides, Superset is used as dashboard for deep integration with Druid.